 If the pool were 30ft x 15ft and 5 ft deep, the volume in cubic feet would be 2250.

-To work out how many gallons that is, there are 7.5 gallons in a cubic foot of water, which is then multiplied by 7.5 to give a pool volume of 16875 gallons.
+To calculate the pool volume, 7.5 gallons are in a cubic foot of water, which is multiplied by 7.5 to give 16875 gallons.

 If the pump’s flow rate (turnover rate) was 50 GPM that would be 3000 gallons per hour.